The Last Man 2.0, Book One: Chapter IV

-“Marriage is the grave, and not the cradle of love.
+“But marriage is the grave, and not the cradle of love.
 So you are about to love her, but do not already?”

 “But only because you love her yourself.”

-He continued insolently, “ But Lionel – a kingdom is a word of might, and gently sounding are the terms that compose the style of royalty.
-Were not the mightiest men of the olden times kings?
-Alexander was a king; Solomon, the wisest of men, was a king; Napoleon was a king; Caesar died in his attempt to become one, and Cromwell, the puritan and king-killer, aspired to regality.
-The father of Adrian yielded the already broken sceptre of England; but I will rear the fallen rose, join its dismembered frame, and exalt it above the flowers of the field.
+He continued insolently, “ But Lionel – a kingdom is a tempting reward – love or no love.
+Were not the mightiest men of ancient times kings?
+Alexander the Great, Solomon, the wisest of men.
+Napoleon was a king; Caesar died in his attempt to become one, and Cromwell, the puritan and king-killer, aspired to regality.
+The father of Adrian yielded the already broken sceptre of England; but I will raise the fallen rose, and exalt it above all else.”